lateralblast/lunar/README.md

 - Mac OS X
 - FreeBSD (needs more testing)
 - AIX (needs more testing)
-- ESXi (initial support - no tests)
+- ESXi (initial support - some tests)

 More Information
 ----------------